 STEP 2: Select the row below where you want the split to occur.

 STEP 3: Click on “Split.”
-This divides the data from the selected row and two screens are created which help in analyzing each variable side by side and make a comparative analysis.
+This divides the data from the selected row, and two screens are created.
+It helps in analyzing each variable side by side.

 STEP 1: Go to the “View” tab and in the “Window” group,